 This morning was a little warmer than yesterday, so I set out with fewer layers hoping I’d be warm enough on the bike.
 Soon the knee-warmers came off and were stuffed in my jersey pocket.
-Then just south of Saint-Adolphe, Manitoba, where I turned around after riding 40 kilometres (25 miles) against a mild headwind, the arm-warmers came off and mingled in my pocket with them.
+Then just south of Saint-Adolphe, Manitoba, where I turned around after riding 40 kilometres (25 miles) against a mild headwind, the arm-warmers came off and mingled in my jersey pocket with them.

 The temperature seemed to be rising slowly, though a massive cloud bank gradually obscured the sky and sun, and it felt cooler again.
 Quite comfortable for cycling, really.